Creating an Eval

 1. A per-eval price: a set price model builders pay each time they submit model responses and receive a performance report.

-2. Core Dataset price and minimum bid: a fixed "buy now" price and minimum bid for model builders to access the Core Dataset (tasks and answers, as well as reference files and knowledge reference if applicable).
+2. (If there is a Core Dataset) Core Dataset price and minimum bid: a fixed "buy now" price and minimum bid for model builders to access the Core Dataset (tasks and answers, as well as reference files and knowledge reference if applicable).

 The next step is configuring your license and all other relevant details on the listing editor.
 Once you publish your listing, your eval will be ready for model builders to access.